L1NG0v0/L1NG/README.md

 - 🌱 &nbsp; Learning about AI, blockchain, web3.0.

-- ✍️ &nbsp; Contribute to open source systems and discover security vulnerabilities
+- ✍️ &nbsp; Contribute to open source systems and discover security vulnerabilities.

-- 🎮 &nbsp; I like to play video games
+- 🎮 &nbsp; I like to play video games.